 Vacheron Constantin Overseas Prototype

-The Overseas prototype is of the Dual Time variety, and features a unique 22k gold oscillating weight engraved with a design based on one of Richards’ Everest photos, making it truly one of a kind.
+Rather than a simple time-only watch like the Rolex that went to the top of Mt.
+Everest, the Overseas prototype is of the Dual Time variety and features a unique 22k gold oscillating weight engraved with a design based on one of Richards’ Everest photos, making it truly one of a kind.
 The case of the 41mm timepiece is forged from titanium, with a tantalum (a rare, hard, blue-gray, lustrous metal that is highly corrosion-resistant) reinforcement beneath the bezel.
 On the inside, a soft iron casing ring offers the movement anti-magnetic protection.

 The 22k gold rotor has been decorated with the scene from one of Richard’s photos.
 (Image: Vacheron Constantin)